pedropaulofb/laderr/documentation/specification.md

 > "If an entity has a **Capability** and a **Vulnerability**, and another entity has an **ENABLED Capability** that disables the Vulnerability, and the Vulnerability exposes the first entity’s Capability while being exploited by a third entity’s Capability, then there must exist exactly **one Resilience construct** that preserves the first Capability and is sustained by the second entity’s Capability."

 By leveraging this inference mechanism, users can **omit explicit resilience definitions** in their specifications, allowing the LaDeRR Engine to dynamically determine and instantiate them when applicable.
-For further details, refer to **Section 5.3**.

 #### Simplified Specification Example